 The Long View on Reform in Asia

-This panel will look at the broader impacts that proposed changes in investment law could have on international law and on Asian regional integration.
-What reforms are not yet being addressed that should be?
+Is the realignment/reform of investment treaty law having an effect of international law more generally?
+On regional integration in Asia?
+What areas of reform are not being addressed in ongoing efforts?
 How does investment treaty reform link with other areas of reform, both domestic and international?

-Chair: Hi-Taek Shin (Seoul National University & KCAB International)
+Chair: Hi-Taek Shin (Seoul National University / KCAB International / Twenty Essex)

 b) Surya Deva (City University of Hong Kong)